 New Zealand participation in international forums

-• Special Rapporteurs: these are independent experts mandated by the United Nations (UN) to inquire into specific issues and/or countries within the scope of special procedure mechanisms determined by the UN Human Rights Council.
+- Special Rapporteurs on the Rights of Indigenous Peoples: these are independent experts mandated by the United Nations (UN) to inquire into specific issues and/or countries within the scope of special procedure mechanisms determined by the UN Human Rights Council.

-• the United Nations Permanent Forum on Indigenous Issues: the Permanent Forum is an advisory body to the UN Economic and Social Council.
-Annual sessions of the Permanent Forum are traditionally held in New York in April and provide an opportunity for the members of the Permanent Forum, indigenous peoples, States and non-government organisations to discuss high profile and emerging issues affecting indigenous peoples.
-The PFII is mandated to discuss indigenous issues related to economic and social development, culture, the environment, education, health and human rights.
+- the United Nations Permanent Forum on Indigenous Issues: the Permanent Forum is an advisory body to the UN Economic and Social Council.
+Annual sessions of the Permanent Forum are traditionally held in New York in April and provide an opportunity for the members of the Permanent Forum, Indigenous peoples, States and non-government organisations to discuss high profile and emerging issues affecting indigenous peoples.
+The PFII is mandated to discuss Indigenous issues related to economic and social development, culture, the environment, education, health and human rights.